bcdannyboy/PromptMatryoshka/docs/config.md

 ### Config Class

-The main configuration management class that provides centralized access to all configuration values.
+The main configuration management class that provides centralized access to all configuration values with **multi-provider support**.

 ```python
 class Config: